helmutkemper/iotmaker.docker.builder/doc.md

 ## type [BlkioStatEntry](<https://github.com/helmutkemper/iotmaker.docker.builder/blob/main/typeBlkioStatEntry.go#L5-L10>)

-BlkioStatEntry is one small entity to store a piece of Blkio stats Not used on Windows.
+BlkioStatEntry is one small entity to store a piece of Blkio stats Not used on Windows\.

 ```go
 type BlkioStatEntry struct {